MrConan1/lsb/README.md

 Usage:
     lsb.exe encode InputFname OutputFname [sss]
     lsb.exe update InputFname OutputFname UpdateFname
-The table file should be named newfont_table.txt
+The table file should be named font_table.txt
 sss designates that the table being used is that for sssc and will be automatically altered for compatibilty

 THIS PROGRAM IS STILL BEING DEBUGGED.
-(Need to fix binary output & Need to fix that memory leak...)
+(Need to fix binary output)
 THE PROGRAM THAT GENERATES THE INPUT SCRIPT FROM EXISTING .DAT FILES IS NOT YET 100% WRITTEN.